How to Raise Money for Church

 Church fundraising success stories

-People all over the world turn to crowdfunding every day as an excellent way to raise money for their church.
-And choosing a free fundraising platform like GoFundMe means that more of the money you raise goes directly toward helping your cause.
+People all over the world turn to crowdfunding every day as an excellent way to raise money for their place of worship.
+And choosing a fundraising platform like GoFundMe means that more of the money you raise goes directly toward helping your cause.
 Take a look at how others have raised money to help their own faith-based organization.

-When Zion’s Stone UCC—a church with more than 200 years of history—suffered failing stucco and extensive water damage, churchgoers were told they had to hire a specialist in mold remediation and stucco repair.
+When Zion’s Stone UCC—a place of worship with more than 200 years of history—suffered failing stucco and extensive water damage, churchgoers were told they had to hire a specialist in mold remediation and stucco repair.
 The cost of labor, materials, and heavy equipment rental was in the tens of thousands of dollars.
 Through fundraising, the church was able to raise $26,000 for the much-needed rehabilitation work.

 The American Fork Community Presbyterian Church (AFPRES) has been a spiritual home for members of the Utah County community for over 140 years.
-Due to age, the roof of the sanctuary had begun to leak, requiring total replacement—an expense that the small church could not afford on its own.
+Due to age, the roof of the sanctuary had begun to leak, requiring total replacement—an expense that the small place of worship could not afford on its own.
 Through their fundraiser, AFPRES was able to raise nearly $10,000 to pay for renovations.

-Now more than ever, finding church financial assistance is made easy with the help of crowdfunding.
-Through faith fundraisers, you can quickly raise the amount you need for your church to continue its faith-based calling.
-Sign up today and create your fundraiser, so your church can continue its work and impact many more lives in the process.
+Now more than ever, finding money for your church is made easy with the help of crowdfunding.
+Through a church fundraising idea, you can quickly raise the amount you need for your place of worship to continue its faith-based calling.
+Sign up today and make your church fundraiser, so your church can continue its work and impact many more lives in the process.